The Weather & Temperature in Iceland

 Fall Weather in Iceland

-In Iceland, autumn starts in late August and stays until late October or early November.
+In Iceland, autumn starts in late August and lasts until late October or early November.
 Autumn is a great time to visit Iceland as it's still relatively warm in late August, though as each day passes, it gets colder.

 Prices for accommodations go down in September and October, and you'll be able to see Iceland's gorgeous fall colors.
 Maybe you'll experience the first snowfall of the year or catch the northern lights.